 Compute return on common stockholders’ equity from the following information:

 Selected data from income statement for the year ended December 31, 2016:

 =[($2,550,000 +$2,400,000) / 2] – [($800,000 + $800,000) / 2]

 =$2,475,000 – $800,000

 Significance and Interpretation:

 Return on common stockholders’ equity ratio shows how many dollars of net income have been earned for each dollar invested by the common stockholders.
 This ratio is a useful tool to measure the profitability from the owners’ view point because the common stockholders are considered the real owners of the corporation.

-Like return on equity (ROE) ratio, a higher common stock equity ratio indicates high profitability and strong financial position of the company and can covert potential investors into actual common stockholders.
+Like return on total equity (ROTE) ratio, a higher return on common stockholders’ equity ratio indicates high profitability and strong financial position of the company and can covert potential investors into actual common stockholders.